City Owned Properties

 Search St. Joseph County Parcel Search for property ownership:

-3. At the bottom left of the page Click on Search for Parcels
+- At the bottom left of the page, click on Search for Parcels

-4. Click on Print Report then Click here your information will become available.
+- Click on Print Report then Click here.
+Download your information.

 One of the most frequent requests is to purchase a vacant lot abutting one’s own property.
 If the property in question is owned by the Board of Public Works, has an assessed value of less than $6,000 and the abutting property owner is current on all property taxes s/he owns, this can be a relatively easy process—though we legally need to follow certain procedures.